declassified/java_projects/README.md

 Let's learn and review Java.
 Here are some small project ideas:

-- Build some algorithms and data structures (e.g. Priority Queue implemented by a Heap).
+Build some algorithms and data structures (e.g. Priority Queue implemented by a Heap).

-- Naive n-partcile simulation
+Naive n-partcile simulation

-- Sudoku
+Sudoku

-- Tic Tac Toe
+Tic Tac Toe

+Linked List (currently in progress)